descawed/galsdk/README.md

     actor" flag is set.
 Note that there is no flag for Actor 0 because Actor 0 is always the player.
 - **String** - This tab shows the game's message strings.
 "Messages" exclusively means the messages that appear at the bottom of the screen, e.g. when inspecting objects; all other text consists of standalone images.
 Each stage of the game has a separate message file, so this tab groups messages by stage.
-Some versions of the game also include additional debug strings which will show as a group called "Unmapped".
+There also additional debug strings that go in their own group.
 When clicking on a string, you will be shown an image of that string rendered in the game font as well as a text box to edit the string.
 There are various control codes that can be used depending on the version of the game.
   - The English (and presumably other non-Japanese) versions of the game use control codes prefixed with $.
 The available codes are as follows:
     - $c(n) - Change text color. n is the index of the CLUT to use in the font TIM file.
 Valid indexes are 0 (white),